Sew a Pan Protector

 - The PDF with the pattern pieces (2 pages).
 On the first page there is the main pattern piece, on the second page there is the second 1/4th of the pattern, identical to the first.
 You can attach these 2 pieces.
 When you copy this ½ piece (¼ + ¼) on the fabric fold, you’ll end up with the full shape on your fabric pieces.

-1. Print the pattern PDF, cut the 2 pieces out.
-If you want you can attach them at 1 side..
+1. Print the pattern PDF, and cut the 2 pieces out.
+If you want you can attach them at 1 side.

-3. Copy the pattern on the fabric and repeat this with the other fabric piece.
+3. Copy the pattern on the fabric with a fabric marker and repeat this with the other fabric piece.
 The seam allowance (¼ inch) is included in the pattern.
 Cut both out.

 4. Copy the pattern piece on the batting or felt.
 Use one of the fabric pieces you cut in step 2 or use the pattern piece and copy and cut on the fold like you did with the two fabric pieces.

-5. Baste the batting to one of the fabric pieces with basting spray or fabric glue or quilt the fabric and the batting together with a couple of rows of stitching.
-I used fusible batting.
+5. Baste the batting to one of the fabric pieces with basting spray or fabric glue or quilt the fabric and the batting together with a couple of rows of basting stitching.
+If you are wondering about basting in general, I wrote a blog about basting in sewing.
+For this job I used fusible batting.
 It is not really thick but it gives the protector enough softness to protect my pans.
 Trim the edges a little if your batting peaks out.

-6. Now put the fabric piece with the batting and the one without on top of each other, right sides facing each other, sew all around ¼ inch from the edge.
-Leave a 2 inch turning hole at the top of one of the ‘arms’.
+6. Now put the fabric piece with the batting and the one without on top of each other, right sides facing each other, and sew all around ¼ inch from the edge.
+If you have a hard time keeping a consistent quarter-inch seam allowance, use a quarter-inch quilting foot with a guide.
+Leave a 2-inch turning hole at the top of one of the ‘arms’.

 7. Trim the edges and then turn your project right-side out.
 Iron flat.